Minimal rational curves on complete symmetric varieties: Rational curves and symmetric spaces

-Recall that $\sigma$ stabilizes a maximal torus $T$ of $G$.
+The involution $\sigma$ stabilizes a maximal torus $T$ of $G$, as follows e.g.~from \cite[Lemma 26.5]{Timashev}.
 Thus, $\sigma$ acts on the character group $\fX$ and stabilizes the root system $R$; it also acts on the Weyl group $W$ by conjugation.
 We may choose a scalar product $(-,-)$ on the real vector space $\fX_{\bR} = \fX \otimes_\bZ \bR$ which is invariant under $W$ and $\sigma$.

 \begin{definition} For $\alpha \in R$, one of the following cases occurs: \begin{enumerate} \item $\sigma(\alpha) = \alpha$ and $\sigma$ fixes pointwise $\fg_{\alpha}$.
 Then $\alpha$ is called a \emph{compact imaginary} root. \item $\sigma(\alpha) = \alpha$ and $\sigma$ acts on $\fg_{\alpha}$ by $-1$.
 Then $\alpha$ is \emph{non-compact imaginary}. \item $\sigma(\alpha) = -\alpha$.
 Then $\alpha$ is \emph{real}. \item $\sigma(\alpha) \neq \pm \alpha$.
 Then $\alpha$ is \emph{complex}. \end{enumerate} \end{definition}